MadawiBinShawiah/airbnb_analysis-/README.md

 *Code Folder* : contains the EDA code.

+*VisualizationPlots folder* : contains the all Visualization Plots images.

-*Dics* : contains the Airbnb Report.
+*Docs* : contains the Airbnb Report.